-As a social media manager, staying on top of an ever-changing Facebook algorithm is one of the most critical yet challenging parts of our job.
+In this competitive social media business, staying on top of an ever-changing Facebook algorithm is one of the most critical yet challenging parts of our job.
 With over 3 billion monthly active users, Facebook remains a prime platform to reach audiences, but organic reach seems to decline each year.

 It’s frustrating to spend hours carefully crafting social campaigns only to see our content show up in fewer and fewer feeds.
 It’s hard to break through without a solid understanding of how Facebook’s ranking algorithm works and the motivation behind constant updates.